- How do I start the process at CCRI?

 What if I don't know what to major in?

 Counselors can help you select general education courses that are applicable towards a variety of degree programs.
-You may want to consider pursuing Career Counseling or registering for Career Information Seminar which will assist you in defining your goals.
+You may want to consider pursuing Career Counseling or registering for a Career Information Seminar which will assist you in defining your goals.

 What if I want to transfer to a four year school?